jph6366/datainlet/README.md

 pip install -e ".[dev]"
 ```

-Now, you can run make devto start the Dagster server.
+Now, you can run make dev to start the Dagster server.

 ### 🌍 Environment Variables